aurasphere/notabat/README.md

 You can contact me using my account e-mail or opening an issue on this repo.
 I'll try to reply back ASAP.

 ### License and purpose of the project
-This project was created mostly for personal user.
-I found really difficult to notice the Windows default battery notification when I was running full screen application (mostly online games) and that ended often up on my laptop shutting down.
-This is basically the history behind this program.
-A big popup with a sound to immediately notice that I had to plug-in the charger.
+This project was created mostly for personal use.
+I found really difficult to notice the Windows default battery notification when I was running full screen application (mostly online games) and that ended often up with my laptop shutting down.
+This is basically the history behind this program: a big popup with a sound to immediately notice that I had to plug-in the charger.
 Lately I've decided to make this project open-source since somebody else may want to tweak it according to his/her needs.
 The project is released under the MIT license, which lets you reuse the code for any purpose you want (even commercial) with the only requirement being copying this <a href="LICENSE">project license</a> on your project.

 <sub>Copyright (c) 2017 Donato Rimenti</sub>